Last updated: June 15, 2026

 Child Care Assistance Program

 The Child Care Assistance Program can help eligible families pay for child care while a parent works, goes to school, looks for work, or follows an approved employment plan.
-As of the current DCYF page, a household of 3 may be eligible if annual income is below $56,850.
-Income guidelines are scheduled to change on October 12, 2026.
+Some agencies have waiting lists for families that have not recently received MFIP or DWP.

 Pregnancy, school, and work help

-Help Me Connect is a Minnesota resource finder for expectant families and families with young children.
-It can point you to home visiting, parenting support, early childhood services, infant supplies, and local public health resources.
+Help Me Connect is an online navigator for expectant families, families with young children, and people who work with families.
+It can point you to home visiting, parenting support, early childhood services, child care, and local family resources.
+Our newborn help guide can help you make a fuller plan.

 Utilities, legal help, and safety